SUMANJANI-VANTEDDU/PCEP-entry-level/lab.md

 otherwise, if the year number isn't divisible by 100, it's a leap year;
 otherwise, if the year number isn't divisible by 400, it's a common year;
 otherwise, it's a leap year.
-Look at the code in the editor - it only reads a year number, and needs to be completed with the instructions implementing the test we've just described.

-The code should output one of two possible messages, which are Leap year or Common year, depending on the value entered.

 It would be good to verify if the entered year falls into the Gregorian era, and output a warning otherwise: Not within the Gregorian calendar period.
 Tip: use the != and % operators.

-Test your code using the data we've provided.